omichde/BOMTalk/README.md

 # Concepts

 As BOMTalk sits atop of [GameKit](http://bit.ly/iCr99E), you should probably become familiar with [GameKit](http://bit.ly/iCr99E)'s concepts first.
-For example, the `peerList` always contains all visible peers in a network, but visibility/availability is not the same as being connected to a network.
-Furthermore how a peer acts and responds depends on the state you connect to the network session: e.g. a server cannot connect a client, only vice versa.
-Although connecting as both server and client to the network (=peer, the default) is the most flexible option, you should double-check wether your logic/APP/protocol does fit in this scenario.
-It might sometimes even be necessary to reverse the technical client/server situation in order to get the UX right.
+In contrast to GK and to minimize teh API, states and methods, BOMTalk auto-connects to all visible peers in GKSessionPeerMode.

 BOMTalk needs only two classes to interact with: BOMTalk and to a lesser extend BOMTalkPeer.
 All you have to do is prepare your data to be NSCoding compatible for transmission and a little "protocol":